Advisers have been warned they face fresh scrutiny because new European rules give the Financial Conduct Authority more powers to act.

 He said: "There are a number of reasons why in due course product governance will become very high profile with the regulator.

 "It puts into rules the view that the regulator has expounded for all these years about keeping the client at the heart of your decision process.

-"Treating customers fairly is very airy fairy but product governance give you all of that and give you the steps you need to take and what both manufacturers and distributors need to do."
+"Treating customers fairly is very airy fairy but product governance gives you all of that and gives you the steps you need to take and what both manufacturers and distributors need to do.

 "That makes it much easier for the regulator to take action against firms doing things it is not happy with."

-The FCA had product governance requirements before the introduction of Mifid II, but there were narrower than the new rules in terms of the financial instruments they covered.
+The FCA had product governance requirements before the introduction of Mifid II, but they were narrower than the new rules in terms of the financial instruments they covered.

-Under the new rules, manufacturers - such as fund managers - must defined a target market for each of their products.
+Under the new rules, manufacturers - such as fund managers - must define a target market for each of their products.